What Is an API? (Plain English)

 Real Example: Pulling Client Data

-Let's say you want to fetch a client's information from your practice management system's API
+Let's say you want to fetch a client's information from your practice management system's API.

-Step 1: Get your API
+Step 1: Get your API credentials

 Step 2: Find the endpoint in the documentation